Curlew Action

 Some of my most memorable moments while out photographing birds have been watching and of course listening to curlews on the salt marshes, particularly at RSPB Pagham Harbour.
 It's just magical.

-I am passionate about them, as is my son and we did a podcast episode dedicated entirely to them.
-(You can listen to the episode here or on any of the major platforms, like Spotify, Amazon or Apple.)
+I am passionate about them, as is my son and we have now recorded two podcast episodes (No 2 and No 56) dedicated entirely to them.
+(You can listen to both episodes here or on any of the major platforms, like Spotify, Amazon or Apple.)

 I'm very fond of curlews